Borgo Parrini: the Sicilian village inspired by Gaudí’s art and Catalan modernism

 - Car rental

-- Private transfers and NCC services
+- Private transfers and NCC chauffeur service

-- Airport transfers
+- Airport connections

 - Flexible schedules and tailor-made itineraries